MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 As our app launches, we redirect the user to the `Login.storyboard`'s initial view controller:

-1. Create a instance of our Login storyboard that has `LoginViewController` set as its initial view controller
+1. Create an instance of our Login storyboard that has `LoginViewController` set as its initial view controller
-1. Check if the storyboard has a initial view controller set
+1. Check if the storyboard has an initial view controller set
 1. If the storyboard's initial view controller exists, set it to the window's `rootViewController` property
 1. Position the window above any other existing windows